Azure/azure-sdk-for-js/sdk/keyvault/README.md

-# Azure Key Vault client library for JS
+# Azure Key Vault client library for JavaScript

 Azure Key Vault is a Microsoft-managed service providing cloud keys, secrets, and certificate storage and utility that is highly available, secure, durable, scalable, and redundant.